intermine/im-docs/docs/webapp/admin/tagging.rst

 '''Template queries and lists'''

-The administrator can change where templates and lists appear by adding tags via the templates and lists pages in the !MyMine section of the webapp.
+The administrator can change where templates and lists appear by adding tags via the templates and lists pages in the MyMine section of the webapp.
 Only the administrator can apply/view/edit tags starting at {{{im:}}} The tag data is stored in the user-profile database.

 ||'''tag'''||'''purpose'''||
 ||im:public|| make lists and templates available and visible to all users||